 Scouting has a defined management structure.
-Each Section is managed by a Section Leader.
-All the sections, along with the group in general, are managed by the Group Scout Leader – who in turn is line managed by the District Commissioner.
+Each Section is managed by a Section Team Leader.
+All the sections, along with the group in general, are managed by the Group Lead Volunteer – who in turn is line managed by the District Lead Volunteer.

-The group is a registered charity, and as such is managed by a board of trustees known as the Executive Committee.
-This committee is made up of leaders, parents, and lay members – If you are intersted in this, please contact our Group Chairman (Steve Williams) throught the 'Contact Us' page.
+The group is a registered charity, and as such is managed by a Board of Trustees.
+This BOT is made up of leaders, parents, and lay members – If you are interested in this, please contact our Group Chair (Steve Williams) through the 'Contact Us' page.